 In limited submission programs, the sponsor restricts the number of applications or proposals an institution can submit to the agency.
 The guidelines for these programs require institutions to screen proposals (including pre-proposals, white papers, concept papers, etc.—list may not be all inclusive) to determine which applications will be submitted for competition.
-The internal deadline for submission of internal proposals will be approximately four to six weeks prior to agency due date.
+The internal deadline for submission of internal proposals will be approximately six weeks prior to agency due date (for large-scale proposals, such as the MRI, the internal deadline will be 10 weeks prior to the agency due date).
 PLEASE NOTE: If there is insufficient time for an internal competition to take place, complete proposals will be processed on a first-come, first-served basis.

 Here is a partial list of current known limited submission opportunities listing Michigan Tech internal deadlines.

 NSF has published a web site listing its programs that limit the number of proposals that a single institution can submit.
 The site lists the programs with a short summary and a link to the solicitation.

 - Announcing the funding opportunity to the campus community

 - Current opportunities: The Vice President for Research will maintain a web page posting internal submission procedures and deadlines, with links to other university postings of limited submission opportunities.
 This is in addition to “Funding Alerts” that individual faculty can receive from COS based on their search criteria.

 - Last-minute opportunities: If individual faculty or staff become aware of limited submission opportunities not

 posted through the above sources, they must immediately notify the Vice President

 for Research office with information to post on this website.
 Send information via

 - If there is enough time, at least four (4) to six (6) weeks prior to the agency's deadline, an announcement will be sent out to the deans and chairs; normal limited submission program instructions will apply.